mrazomej/phd/src/chapter_01/section_02_gene_reg.md

 \label{eq:pbound_unreg}
 $$
 where $\Delta\varepsilon_P \equiv \varepsilon_P^{(S)} - \varepsilon_P^{(NS)}$.
-This simple expression, known as the Langmuir isothermal binding curve tells us that the more RNAPs available (larger $P$), or the stronger the promoter is (more negative $\Delta\varepsilon_P$), the more likely it is to find the promoter bound by an RNAP, and according to Eq. $\ref{eq:mRNA_prod}$, the higher the mRNA production.
-In the next section we connect this model to experimental measurements.
+This simple expression, known as the Langmuir isothermal binding curve, tells us that the more RNAPs available (larger $P$), or the stronger the promoter is (more negative $\Delta\varepsilon_P$), the more likely it is to find the promoter bound by an RNAP, and according to Eq. $\ref{eq:mRNA_prod}$, the higher the mRNA production.
+In the next section, we connect this model to experimental measurements.

-![**Statistical Mechanics protocol for RNAP binding.** On a discretized genome we follow the statistical mechanics protocol to compute the Boltzmann weight of each of the relevant microstates.
+![**Statistical Mechanics protocol for RNAP binding.** On a discretized genome we follow the statistical mechanics' protocol to compute the Boltzmann weight of each of the relevant microstates.
 The $P$ available RNAPs are assumed to have two binding configurations: One specific binding to the promoter of interest (with energy $\varepsilon_P^{(S)}$) and non-specific to any of the $N_{NS}$